Ondioline: Comparison with the Ondes Martenot

 Both the Martenot and the Ondioline use vacuum tube circuitry.
 However, unlike the Martenot, whose oscillator is based on theremin principles (two ultra-high frequencies beating against each other, to produce a third audible frequency), the Ondioline uses a multivibrator oscillator circuit to produce its tone.
 This gives the Ondioline a tone with richer harmonics than the Martenot.
 Perrey explained the instrument's technical advantages.

 The Ondioline is based on a multivibrator oscillator circuit, producing a pulse-like waveform that is fed through a series of discrete filters.
 These filters, the switching controls, and the continuous analog controllers are the key to the tremendous variety of timbres obtainable with the Ondioline.
 When I first saw the instrument, I knew immediately its potential in comparison with the Ondes Martenot, which offers only four or five timbres.

-Because the Ondioline was smaller than a Martenot, it was designed to be portable.
+The Ondioline was designed to be portable, and is smaller than a Martenot.
 Its retail price at the time was US$500 (US$8,561.42 in 2017 dollars), far less than the cost of the Martenot.

 Use in popular music

 In 1951, French composer/singer Charles Trenet heard about Perrey and the Ondioline, and invited him to provide accompaniment on the recording of Trenet's song "L'ame des Poetes" ("The Soul of Poets").
 The song became a commercial success, and Perrey accompanied Trenet at concerts.

 Composer Juan García Esquivel used an Ondioline in 1959 on the recording "Watchamacallit," from his album Exploring New Sounds in Hi-Fi (RCA).

 The first American hit record to feature the Ondioline was "More", by Kai Winding, in 1963.
-This instrumental version of the theme from the 1962 film Mondo Cane was arranged and conducted by Claus Ogerman, with the Ondioline played by Perrey (who had by then moved to New York)..
+This instrumental version of the theme from the 1962 film Mondo Cane was arranged and conducted by Claus Ogerman, with the Ondioline played by Perrey (who had by then moved to New York).

 The instrument is used in a percussive fashion on the 1964 Terry Stafford hit "Suspicion."
 (The player was not identified.)